RealDotNetDave/dotNetTips.Spargine.8/README.md

     * **TypeHelper**: Provides valuable methods for type management, encompassing tasks such as loading derived types, creating new types, discovering derived types, converting JSON to objects, transforming JSON files into objects, generating instance hash codes, and listing built-in types.
 These functionalities empower developers to handle types effectively in diverse scenarios.
     * **Valdaitor**: Methods facilitating the validation of arguments and values, ensuring both simplicity and accuracy.
 In the event of encountering invalid data, an Exception will be thrown, accompanied by an appropriate error message, which can be either custom or default.

 *   **DotNetTips.Spargine.Extensions:** Library for common extension methods.
-Supported types are: Array, Assembly, Boolean, Collection, Color, DataContext, DataReader, DataTable, DateTime, Dictionary, Enumerable, Enum, Exception, Guid, HashSet,  HttpClient, HttpContext, HttpRequest, HttpReponseHeader, ImmutableArray, LINQ, List, Math, Numeric, Object, ObservableCollection, Process, ReadOnlyCollection, ReadOnlySpan, Socket, SortedDictionary, SortedSet, Stream, StringBuilder, String, Task, Thread, Type, WebClient
+Supported types are: Array, Assembly, Boolean, Collection, Color, ConcurrentBag, DataContext, DataReader, DataTable, DateTime, Dictionary, Enumerable, Enum, Exception, Guid, HashSet,  HttpClient, HttpContext, HttpRequest, HttpReponseHeader, ImmutableArray, LINQ, List, Math, Numeric, Object, ObservableCollection, Process, ReadOnlyCollection, ReadOnlySpan, Socket, SortedDictionary, SortedSet, Stream, StringBuilder, String, Task, Thread, Type, WebClient
 *   **DotNetTips.Spargine.Tester:** Library for creating dummy data for use in unit & benchmark tests.
     * **Data**:
         * **Countries**: Methods for retrieving comprehensive data encompassing all countries worldwide, including their respective regions, states and cities.